debops/debops/docs/guides/getting-started.rst

    alice@laptop:~/myproject$ debops -l server

-This will start the ``ansible-playbook`` command with the main DebOps playbook.
+This will start the :command:`ansible-playbook` command with the main DebOps playbook.
 This by default includes the `common playbook <https://github.com/debops/debops-playbooks/blob/master/playbooks/common.yml>`_ with a default set of roles, and any additional playbooks, if they have been enabled.

 The initial configuration might take 5-10 minutes on a reasonably fast machine.
 There are some steps, like Diffie-Hellman parameter generation, which might